nimble-dev/nimbleHMC/joss/paper/paper.md

 demonstrates precisely that: HMC sampling operating alongside discrete samplers, which is not possible without the use of `nimbleHMC`.

-It's an open question of what combination of samplers will optimize MCMC efficiency.
+Which combination of samplers will optimize MCMC efficiency for any particular problem is an open question.
-One metric of comparison is the effective sample size of the samples generated per unit runtime of the algorithm.
-That is, how quickly an MCMC algorithm generates information about the parameters.
+One metric of comparison is the effective sample size of the samples generated per unit runtime of the algorithm, which quantifies how quickly an MCMC algorithm generates information about parameter posteriors.
  This metric is studied in @turek2017automated and
-@ponisio2020one, but without any conclusive result.
+@ponisio2020one, with the conclusion that the best sampling strategy is problem-specific rather than universal.
 For that reason, the ability to mix-and-match samplers from a large pool of candidates is important from both practical and theoretical standpoints.
 Indeed, packages such as `compareMCMCs`